TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **ACertainThing** (v1.0): An improved version of Anything v3 made with ACertainThing, focusing on scenes rather than characters
     - **AIO Pixel Art** (v1): Stable Diffusion fine tuned on pixel art sprites and scenes
     - **Analog Diffusion** (v1.0): A dreambooth model trained on a diverse set of analog photographs
+    - **Anygen** (v3.7): A best of both worlds - merging the anime of Anything v3 with Protogens photorealism - VAE is included
     - **Anything Diffusion** (v3): Highly detailed Anime styled generations
     - **App Icon Diffusion** (v1): Dreambooth model fine tuned on mobile app icons
     - **Arcane Diffusion** (v3): Based on the Arcane TV show